Mstfakts/Building-Detection-MaskRCNN/README.md

 [matterport's Mask RCNN](https://github.com/matterport/Mask_RCNN) implementation was used not to waste time by coding all the details of Mask-RCNN.

-(If you only need pretrained weight file, send an email to mstfakts98@gmail.com.
+(If you only need pretrained weight file, leave a star for this project and send an email to mstfakts98@gmail.com.
 I will respond in 2-3 hours.)

 (If the files are not opened, click [nbviewer](https://nbviewer.jupyter.org) and copy+paste the files' link)